ondrap/mapbox-filter/README.md

 - Run a webserver for
   * serving the tiles from the `mbtile` file
   * serving the real-time filtered tiles
-  * after serving a tile saving the compressed tile back to the database (Openmaptiles database only is currently supported in this mode)
+  * after serving a tile saving the compressed tile back to the database (Planetiler database only is currently supported in this mode)
 - Publish tiles to S3 so that you don't need to run a webserver at all.
 As this can take a very long time, incremental, differential and parallel upload is supported.